AstreaTSS/PYTHIAWebsite/docs/setup/gacha_setup.md

     - **You are generally expected to know how JSON files work.
 There will be no support given for editing JSON files.**
     - Keep the version number the same!
 The version number is used to indicate the format of the items, which makes sure JSON files work even in the future.
 Changing it can lead to unexpected side effects.
     - Stay to the format that your JSON file has.
 Any deviations will likely not be tolerated.
+    - `rarity` can range from 1-5, and represent (in order) common, uncommon, rare, epic, and legendary.
     - When `amount` is `-1`, that means it is unlimited.
     - The bot enforces the same limitations as making items through the bot itself.